Updated 1 month ago

 *Note: Some parks extend into multiple states

-Best U.S. national parks according to social media
+Best U.S. national parks data and trends

 Social media is a great way to find inspiration for your next trip, especially if you’re looking for sweeping vistas.
 There are highly followed, photographed, and tagged natural wonders that can make excellent destinations.
 Here are the top 10 most followed national parks on Instagram.